 Did I make this as awkward as possible?
 Yes.
 Did I kick the soapy water bucket next to my feet, causing the loudest echo ever, while almost dumping its entire contents on the face of the person next to me on the slab?
 Also yes.
 Did everyone look super alarmed?
 Smh… yes…

 Tell me: how do you flip over on a marble slab in a way that doesn’t resemble frying bacon?
 Hmm?

 For what it’s worth, I’m over here practicing on the carpeted floor in my office and it seems much easier now.
-But take my word for it, doing so naked, on a wet, soapy, and elevated marble slab is MUCH HARDER DAMMIT.
+But take my word for it, doing so naked, on a wet, soapy, and elevated marble slab is much harder.

 For the majority of my Turkish hammam experience, my eyes were closed in a state of pure, soapy ecstasy.
 However, when it came time to turn my head towards the action during my neck scrub, I decided to open my eyes and check out the goings-on, in the name of research mmmkay?

 And that’s when I realized I had been buried in bubbles—bubbles that flowed into my eye sockets like blood out of the elevator at the Overlook Hotel.
 And that shit burned like a mf’er.
 I couldn’t wipe it away seeing as how my hands and arms were covered in bubbles.
 My towel was covered in bubbles.
 The entire room was one giant bubble.
 So, I just had to let it burn.

 I managed to be able to open one eye so, during the part where you’re sitting up and your attendant is inches away from your face as she massages your neck and shoulders, I had to look back at her with just one eye.
 I may have been very clean, but I was now a very clean pirate.See?
 Your nudity is safe.